airplaneian/skywatch_ptz_control/README.md

 # SkyWatch PTZ Control

 ## Project Philosophy
 **SkyWatch** was created to explore the limits of an inexpensive, off-the-shelf PTZ (Pan-Tilt-Zoom) camera.
-While these cameras are typically designed for stationary subjects in conference rooms, this project aims to adapt one for tracking fast-moving targets (specifically aircraft) by implementing custom control software.
+While these cameras are typically designed for affordable live event streaming, this project aims to adapt one for tracking fast-moving targets (specifically aircraft but it is object-agnostic) by implementing custom control software.

-The goal is to improve tracking performance and provide better situational awareness than the standard camera software allows, applying principles like sensor fusion and control theory to consumer hardware.
+The goal is to improve tracking performance and provide better situational awareness than the standard camera software allows, applying principles like sensor fusion and control theory to consumer hardware with a focus on aviation since that's a personal area of interest.

 ## System Architecture